-ConstantA value that does not change.
-Like pride in one's football team.
+ConstantA value that doesn't change, like pride in one's football team.
 Exception: the entire Philadelphia Eagles fan base.

 Dependent VariableA variable in a function that changes due to the independent variable.
 It is very flexible.
 You should see what it can do with its legs.